FRRouting

 Free Range Routing or FRRouting or FRR is a network routing software suite running on Unix-like platforms, particularly Linux, Solaris, OpenBSD, FreeBSD and NetBSD.
-It was created as a fork from Quagga.
+It was created as a fork from Quagga, which itself was a fork of GNU Zebra.
 FRRouting is distributed under the terms of the GNU General Public License v2 (GPL2).

+Supported protocols

 FRR provides implementations of the following protocols: